 Limitations¶

-2048amino acids per chain.
-Longer sequences must be truncated or split into smaller segments.Batch Size: Up to
+A(alpha) andB(beta) chain must be between1and2048amino acids.
+Longer sequences must be truncated or split before submission.Batch Size: Up to

 How We Use It¶